aimms/how-to/PublishOnPro.rst

 Running Example

 We choose the popular flowshop problem as an illustrative example because the time required to solve this problem depends on the number of machines and the number of jobs.
-This enables us to have longer solving times as reqiored, and thereby illustrate keeping the WebUI window interative for the user.
+This enables us to have longer solving times as reqiored, and thereby illustrate keeping the WebUI window interactive for the user.
 The question is how to order the machines and how to order the jobs such that the total time required to process all jobs is minimal.
 More details about the problem can be found here, https://en.wikipedia.org/wiki/Flow_shop_scheduling.

 The example AIMMS project can be downloaded from :download:`1.
 Flow Shop – WebUI – Dev version <Resources/AIMMSPRO/RemoveVeil/Downloads/1.
 Flow Shop - WebUI - Dev version.zip>`.